 Lucy Gray grew up outside Detroit.
 There was a round barn next to her house that had been abandoned for years.
 The only thing in it was a black carriage that had once been drawn by horses.
-Gray sat in that buggy and created an imaginary world.
-When she went to school she turned her private world into performances on stage.
+Gray drove that buggy in an imaginary world.
+When she went to school she turned her private thoughts into performances on stage.
 At Dartmouth College she studied film and European literature.
 She became a radio talk show host.
 She moved west and worked in the movie business.
 Then she wrote about it for magazines and then she had children and changed careers to become a photographer.
 She was represented by the Jernigan Wicker Fine Art Gallery for ten years at which time she also ran a family portraiture business.
 She became an early vlogger with a show called Lucy Talks Movies.
 For ten years she programmed and lectured about movies to private film clubs.
 She was taking stills all these years but the movies have informed them such that she now makes sequences that she thinks of as somewhere between silent films and comics.

 Gray has had published "Balancing Acts: Three Prima Ballerinas Becoming Mothers" which received international reviews, prizes and is in the collection at the deYoung Museum.
 Her artist's edition of Nathanael West's "The Day of the Locust" is in special collections in the Legion of Honor and the Getty Museums.
 The Berkeley Art Museum has in their collections her series “Dorothea Lange’s Footsteps: Foreclosure in the Central Valley in 2008.”
 She has had photographs published in The Cut, The New York Times, Mother Jones, The Independent, Elle, Time Lightbox, El Pais,Corriera della Sera, Republica, The Sunday Times among others.
 Two recent published articles by her can be read in Alta and American Theater Magazine.